Shruti-tech2/Docker_Example_With_SpringBoot/SimpleREST/README.md

 * `docker rm -f $(docker ps -aq)` -> remove all running containers.
 * `docker volume ls` -> list all volumes
 * `docker volume rm <volume_name>` -> delete volume(as remove all tables details from mysql)
+* `docker compose ps -q` -> list down the container id, runnng in compose
+* `docker inspect -f '{{ .Mounts }}' <container_id>` -> list down the volumes details included in running container.

 CASES:
 Case1:
 ::::::::::	Here suppose we have removed our image from our system.
 And we are trying to run the same image.
-		Then it will docker will first check for image in local and as the image is not there so it will , check that image(with perticular) tag in Docker hub(Registry) for same image and pull it automatically(if present in hub) and run it.
+		Then docker will first check for image in local and as the image is not there so it will , check that image(with perticular) tag in Docker hub(Registry) for same image and pull it automatically(if present in hub) and run it.
+Case2:
+::::::::::	Here remember if spring project use mysql connection, run mysql and spring -project containers by `docker -compose.yml`.
+And where spring-app
+		depends on mysql-db service (EXAMPLE FOR SAME IS IN BLOG_APP_APIS Project).
+Case3:
+:::::::::	Here when for once mysql running container fill tables as per sql_scripts in volumes, which are included in mysql service; the very next time if have 		updated compose file with extra volumes or scripts in volumes, it will not update mysql's table.
+So for that first try to delete volume of mysql and 		again run composer file.